Trantorian1/notes-rust-blockchain/src/the_ugly_the_pitfalls_of_web_3_0.md

 ## Social Vulnerabilities

-While Web 3.0 provides safer guarantees in terms of integrity and authenticity of information, it is arguably _more_ vulnerable in it current state to the main type of cyberattacks as compared to Web 2.0: **social engineering**.
+While Web 3.0 provides safer guarantees in terms of integrity and authenticity of information, it is arguably _more_ vulnerable in it current state to the main type of cyberattack technique used in Web 2.0: **social engineering**.

 > **social engineering**: the manipulation of people into taking actions that compromise their security or privacy.
 >